 Superior may not be able to find or buy appropriate acquisition targets on economically acceptable terms.
 Superior's acquisition agreements will contain certain representations, warranties and indemnities from the respective vendors subject to certain applicable limitations and thresholds and Superior will conduct due diligence prior to completion of such acquisitions.
-If, however such representations and warranties are inaccurate or limited in applicability or if any liabilities that are discovered exceed such limits or are not covered by the representations, warranties or indemnities, or the applicable vendors default in their obligations or if certain liabilities are not identified in such agreements, Superior could become liable for any such liabilities which may have an adverse effect on Superior.
+If, however, such representations and warranties are inaccurate or limited in applicability or if any liabilities that are discovered exceed such limits or are not covered by the representations, warranties or indemnities, or the applicable vendors default in their obligations or if certain liabilities are not identified in such agreements, Superior could become liable for any such liabilities which may have an adverse effect on Superior.
 In addition, there may be liabilities or risks that were not discovered in such due diligence investigations which could have an adverse effect on Superior.

 Acquiring complementary businesses is often required to optimally execute Superior's business strategy.
 Distribution systems, technologies, key personnel or businesses of companies Superior acquires may not be effectively assimilated into its business, or its alliances may not be successful.
-There is also no assurance regarding the completion of a planned acquisition as Superior may be unable to obtain shareholder approval for a planned acquisition, or required government and/or regulatory approvals may result in delays.
+There is also no assurance regarding the completion of a planned acquisition as Superior may be unable to obtain shareholder approval for a planned acquisition or Superior may be unable to obtain government and regulatory approvals required for a planned acquisition, or required government and/or regulatory approvals may result in delays.
 There may be penalties associated with not completing a planned acquisition.
 Superior may not be able to successfully complete certain divestitures on satisfactory terms, if at all.
 Divestitures may reduce Superior's total revenue and net earnings by more than the sales price.
 The terms and conditions, representations, warranties and indemnities, if any, associated with divestiture activity may hold future risks.